+Entry into the system is the first milestone for a hacker launching a calculated APT attack.
+The next involves taking steps to avoid detection.
 To do this, hackers will map out the organization’s infrastructure and launch additional attacks to the system, geared at gaining access to user accounts higher in the hierarchy.
 The higher in the hierarchy a malicious cyber attacker can get the better the access to sensitive information.

 Stage 4: Capture

-Stage 5: Data Exfiltration
+Stage 5: Data exfiltration

 Once identified, infiltrators can deploy malware extraction tools to steal desired data.
 Usually this means creating “white noise attacks” to cover cyber attackers who want to mask their intentions.
 They also mask their entry point, leaving it open for further attacks.

-If an enterprise business has been hit with an APT, it can be hours, days or longer before they discover the problem.
+If an enterprise business has been hit with an APT, it can be hours, days, or longer before they discover the problem.
 But time is of the essence when it comes to protecting your organization.

 Monitoring your infrastructure for these signs can help you stay ahead of hackers who try to establish a foothold in your network:

-Increase in Late-Night Logging
+Increase in late-night logging

 Are employees suddenly logging in late at night?
 This could be a warning sign that your system has been exposed to cyber attackers gaining access to your employee’s log ins at night when no one is around to stop them.

 What to do: If enterprise business leaders see this kind of activity, it should be a red flag to further investigate for vulnerabilities.

-Trojans are Prolific in The Network
+Trojans are prolific in the network

 When hackers access a computer in a network, they often install a trojan which gives them total control over that machine, even after passwords have been updated for security.